Katie Schwarzmann

-Katie Schwarzmann (born September 15, 1991) is an American women’s lacrosse player.
+Katie Schwarzmann (born September 15, 1991) is an American women's lacrosse player.
 Having played with the Maryland Terrapins at the collegiate level, she was a two-time winner of the Tewaaraton Trophy.
 She was also a member of the US national team from 2010 to 2013.
 In 2016, she was selected first overall in the inaugural United Women's Lacrosse League draft, selected by the Baltimore Ride.

 Playing career

 NCAA

 As a freshman, Schwarzmann would score three goals in the Terrapins victory over Northwestern in the 2010 NCAA championship game.
 Her 65 goals would lead the team during her sophomore season.

-In the aftermath of her junior season, Schwarzmann’s 72 goals ranked second in the NCAA, while leading all competitors in the ACC conference.
+In the aftermath of her junior season, Schwarzmann's 72 goals ranked second in the NCAA, while leading all competitors in the ACC conference.
 With the Terrapins going undefeated in her senior season, Schwarzmann would open the campaign with a hat trick against Richmond.
-On February 17, she would score a career high seven goals in a 19-11 win against Syrcause.
+On February 17, she would score a career high seven goals in a 19-11 win against Syracuse.
 Following her senior year, she would capture multiple honors including: ACC Offensive Player of the Year, IWLCA First Team All-American, Synapse Sport Midfielder of the Year and ACC Championship Most Valuable Player.

 Schwarzmann graduated third all-time in Terrapins history with 228 goals and 304 points (304).
 As a side note, she became only the third player to have won the Tewaarton Award twice.
 The others were Kristen Kjellman (2006–07) and Hannah Nielsen (2008–09).